gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 *I am your brother.*

-These three words — appearing without warning in the middle of what seemed like a comic story — are the pivot on which the entire story turns.
+These three words, appearing without warning in the middle of what seemed like a comic story, are the pivot on which the entire story turns.

 Gogol has been making us laugh.